MinhThuanPhung/Brazilian-Olist-ECommerce-store-Sales-trend-and-customer-behavior-analysis/README.md

 - Sport_lesure
 - computer accessories
 - watch_gift
-In this list, health_beauty experienced the notible increase from 2016 to 2018, it sold 5800 items which the top 1 the best selling in 2018.
-Only 5 products group but account for approximately 55% total revenue
+, it sold 5800 items which the top 1 the best selling in 2018.

 Revenue, number of sold items and AOV of top 10 products
 ![z6614722791519_a700b0f9538b5dc5faae971f21070126](https://github.com/user-attachments/assets/ad28aebe-cbc4-40a1-bbf6-0d80b40bb893)